jakobnissen/alen/README.md

 ![Screenshot](/screenshots/prot.png?raw=true "Screenshot")

 ### What is Alen?
-It's a command-like program to view DNA or protein alignments in FASTA formats.
+It's a command-line program to view DNA or protein alignments in FASTA formats.
 Alen is meant for having a quick view of an alignment without having to leave the shell.
 It's not an alignment editor.

 ### How to install and run.
 Alen _should_ work on most Unix systems, and Windows 10.
 If someone asks me to, I might add Windows 7 and 8 support.